Policy Explainer: John Lewis Voting Rights Advancement Act

 How to take action:

-- Contact your representatives and urge them to pass H.R.
-4, the John Lewis Voting Rights Advancement Act.
-(You can also contact your reps and urge them to support the For the People Act and DC Statehood.)
+- Contact your representatives and urge them to pass, the John Lewis Voting Rights Advancement Act.
+(You can also contact your reps and urge them to support the Freedom to Vote Act and DC Statehood.)

 - Ask your company to speak out.
 Corporations can take a stand by signing Vote.org’s Business Statement on Anti-Voting Legislation and/or taking our corporate contribution pledge to forgo funds to the campaigns of any lawmakers who vote to restrict voting access.
 Don’t forget to call on Congress to pass federal legislation too, and tell us about your advocacy efforts.